lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 Calculates approximated speculars based on SH components.
 Can be used with Light Volumes or even with any other SH L1 values, like Unity default light probes.
 The result should be added to the final color, just like emission.
 You should NOT multiply this by albedo color!

 `Dominant Direction` flag specifies if you want to use a simpler and lighter way of generating speculars.
 Generates one color specular for the dominant light direction instead of three color speculars in a regular method.

+### IsLightVolumes

+Returns `0` if there are no light volumes support on the current scene, or `1` if light volumes system is provided.

+### LightVolumesVersion

+Returns the light volumes version. `0` means that light volumes are not presented in the scene. `1`, `2` or any other values in future, shows the global light volumes verison presented in the scene.

 ## Light Volume integration through shader code